Congratulations, you’ve landed the client of your dreams!

 To provide them with the best services possible, you need information about them.
 In the case of my business, I need to know all of their contact info, social media profiles, small business goals, potential competitors, dreams for the future, stats, and lots more.
 The more information I have, the better the quality of services I can offer.
 However, you need to strike a delicate balance when it comes to your questionnaire.

 Since every small business is different, it can take a little time to come up with your ideal questionnaire.
 I’ve found that it’s smart to start with a more barebones framework, and then fill it over time.
-Of course, I have a ton of experience creating these onboarding questionnaires, so if you’d like to bounce some ideas off me, I’d be delighted to talk!
+Of course, I have a ton of experience creating these onboarding questionnaires.
+If you’d like to bounce some ideas off me, I’d be delighted to talk!

 #5: Onboarding System Part Four: The Contract